a-mavric/Agenda-Density-Calculator/README.md

 # Agenda-Density-Calculator

-A Python script that calculates the defensibility of different agenda suites
+A simple Python script that calculates the defensibility of different agenda suites.

+Add '-m' as a command line argument to see additional data on how your agenda suite interacts with Mad Dash.